richardskumat/dind-ansible-molecule/readme.md

 ## Tags

 The latest/$ANSIBLE_VERSION tag runs as [uid 1000 and is part of the docker group(gid 998.)](https://gitlab.com/richardskumat/dind-ansible-molecule/-/blob/master/Dockerfile).

-The latest points at ansible 2.9.x.

-There's a root/$ANSIBLE_VERSION-root tag that simply runs as the root user.

-The root tag points at ansible 2.9.x.

-There also tags for ansible 2.7 and 2.8, with basic user and root variants.

 ## Usage examples